whatdoIputhere/IA/readme.md

 - `installrequirements.py`: Checks if the necessary Python packages are installed.
 If not, it installs them.

-- `maps`: This folder contains .txt .xlsx and .csv files with a list of cities and their connections.
+- `maps\`: This folder contains .txt .xlsx and .csv files with a list of cities and their connections.

+- `adittional_files\`: This folder contains other .txt files relevant to the project